jaredly/j3/Roadmap.md

     oRRR should I allow the in-node drag to just be handled locally, but the external drag to be up the chain? that sounds pretty good actually.

+- [x] clean up refactors

-- [ ] on blur, we gots to commit any changes
+- [x] on blur, we gots to commit any changes
   - into a stage, right? the current stage?
+- [x] notify nodes that changed

 are we ready for multi-node?